February in Melbourne is the last month of summer, with the long, hot days continuing.

 Experience the Dome Promenade

-One of Melbourne’s most iconic buildings is opening a hidden part that hasn’t been open to the public in 100 years.
+One of Melbourne’s most iconic buildings has opened a hidden part that hasn’t been accessible to the public for 100 years.

 Where: Royal Exhibition Building